-The two Roman wine authors Columella and Pliny the Elder (23-79) have named a vine in their works Vitis albuelis (Vitis alba, Uva alba).
-For this reason, there is the hypothesis that this could be an ancestor and that the Elbling was already brought by the Romans in the fourth century from Italy and grown on the Mosel.
-From the Latin "albus" (white) one could indeed derive "Elbling".
-Of course, this can no longer be verified, but is obsolete due to the partially clarified lineage.
+The two Roman wine authors Columella and Pliny the Elder (23-79) described a vine called Vitis albuelis (Vitis alba, Uva alba) in their works.
+For this reason there is the hypothesis that this could be an ancestor and that the Elbling was already brought from Italy by the Romans in the fourth century and cultivated along the Moselle.
+From the Latin "albus" (white) one could derive "Elbling".
+Of course, this can no longer be verified, but is obsolete due to the partly clarified origin.
 In any case, Elbling is one of the oldest grape varieties in Central Europe.

-The variety was first mentioned in 1483 under the name Aelbinen in connection with the vineyards of the monastery Bebenhausen am Kriegsberg in Stuttgart together with Frennsch (see Frankish ) and Traminer called.
-The botanist Hieronymus buck (1498-1554) mentions the Elbling 1546 in his "Kreutzer book" as "Albich" and "Albichdrauben".
-In the Middle Ages, it was still the most common variety in Germany, it is believed that around 1800 here 75% of the vineyard was covered with Elbling.
-From then on he became the strong emerging varieties Riesling and Sylvaner repressed.
-But it was still widespread until the 19th century and stood with some other varieties such as white Heunisch as Mixed set in the vineyard.
-He arrived in Switzerland via Alsace.
+The variety was first mentioned in 1483 under the name Aelbinen in connection with the vineyards of the monastery Bebenhausen am Kriegsberg in Stuttgart together with Frennsch (see Franconian) and Traminer.
+The botanist Hieronymus Bock (1498-1554) mentions the Elbling 1546 in his "Kreütter Buch" as "Albich" and "Albichdrauben".
+In the Middle Ages it was still the most common variety in Germany, it is assumed that around 1800 75% of the vineyard area was covered with Elbling.
+From then on it was replaced by the strongly emerging varieties Riesling and Silvaner.
+However, it was still widespread until the 19th century and stood with some other varieties such as White Heunisch as a mixed set in the vineyard.
+It reached Switzerland via Alsace.

-The early ripening vine is prone to both mildews.
-Botrytis and stem necrosis, It produces acidic white wines for quick enjoyment, which are well suited for sparkling wine production.
-In Germany, the Elbling 2009 with 576 hectares of vineyards almost exclusively in the growing area Moselle represented, there are still small areas in to bathe and Saxony, In 1986, the "Association of Friends of the Elbling Wine Obermosel eV" was founded for the purpose of image cultivation and created the 0.2 liter "Elblingbecher" with engraved Elblingtraube.
-Low stocks also exist in France Alsace and in Lorraine, In Luxembourg He was virtually the only vine at the end of the 19th century, today it is cultivated there on more than 100 hectares under the name Räifrench and processed into sparkling wine.
-There is also a mini stand in the Switzerland (Canton Bern).
+The early ripening vine is susceptible to both types of mildew, botrytis and pedunculus.
+It produces acidic white wines for quick consumption, which are well suited for sparkling wine production.
+In Germany, the Elbling was represented in 2009 with 576 hectares of vineyards almost exclusively in the Moselle wine region, with small areas still existing in Baden and Saxony.
+In 1986, the "Verein der Freunde des Elblingweines Obermosel e.V." was founded for the purpose of image cultivation and the 0.2 litre "Elblingbecher" with engraved Elbling grape was created.
+Small stocks also exist in France in Alsace and Lorraine.
+In Luxembourg, it was practically the only vine in the late 19th century; today it is cultivated there under the name Räifrench on over 100 hectares and processed into sparkling wine.
+There is also a mini stock in Switzerland (canton of Bern).